How much do carpet cleaners earn?

 How to work out your carpet cleaning business profit

-To work out your profit as a carpet cleaning business, whether as a sole trader or a limited company, you need to factor in the costs for running your business – such as your work vehicle, fuel, cleaning materials, tools and insurance, etc.
+To work out your profit as a carpet cleaning business, you need to factor in the costs for running your business.
+For sole traders and limited companies, these include your work vehicle, fuel, cleaning materials, tools and insurance, etc.

 How to make your carpet cleaning business more profitable

-- Make sure you’re charging enough to cover your outgoings (including tools, materials, insurance, marketing, wages, fuel etc).
+- Make sure you’re charging enough to cover your outgoings (including tools, materials, insurance, marketing, wages, fuel etc)

-- Focus on the jobs that make you the most money and require you to spend the least (for tools, materials, etc).
+- Focus on the jobs that make you the most money and require you to spend the least (for tools, materials, etc)

-- Limit how far you travel to avoid vehicle and fuel costs eating into your profits.
+- Limit how far you travel to avoid vehicle and fuel costs eating into your profits

-- Minimise your outgoings by trying to have no or as little debt as possible.
+- Minimise your outgoings by trying to have no or as little debt as possible

-- Shop around for the best deals (like our member partnerships) on tools, equipment, materials and workwear.
+- Shop around for the best deals (like our member partnerships) on tools, equipment, materials and workwear

-- Get your business name out there through marketing (your website, customer reviews and SEO).
+- Get your business name out there through marketing (your website, customer reviews and SEO)

-- Join a trade directory like Checkatrade to build your reviews and online reputation.
+- Join a trade directory like Checkatrade to build your reviews and online reputation

 Can you make money as a carpet cleaner?